 My name is Colin Buttimer.

 I try to walk around with my eyes open.
 I take photographs and make one-off books, pamphlets, fold-outs and other formats containing selections of those photographs.
-I produce this work with the intention of finding a publisher, so that I can engage in the wider debate about some of the issues I explore.
 The predominant subject of my work is the impact of neoliberalism on London, the city where I've lived most of my life.
+I am looking for a publisher - if you can help me, please get in touch.